HigherOrderCO/Kind/SYNTAX.md

   cons : (n : Nat) -> (head : A) -> (tail : Vector A n) -> Vector A (succ n)
 ```

-Can be written in Formality as:
+That can be written in Formality as:

 ```
 type Vector (A: Type) ~ (len: Nat) {